pmmmwh/react-refresh-webpack-plugin/README.md

 #### `options.overlay.sockPort`

 Type: `number`
-Default: effectively `window.location.port`
+Default: `window.location.port`

-Set this if you are running webpack on a port other than `window.location.port`
+Set this if you are running webpack on a port other than `window.location.port`.
+This will be used by the error overlay module, and is available for `webpack-dev-server` only.

 #### `options.overlay.sockPath`

 Type: `string`
 Default: `/sockjs-node`

+Set this if you are running webpack on a custom path.
+This will be used by the error overlay module, and is available for `webpack-dev-server` only.

 ### `options.useLegacyWDSSockets`